 What is the acceptance rate of St Louis College of Health Careers-Fenton?

-The acceptance rate of St Louis College of Health Careers-Fenton is 63%, which is lower than the state average of 90%.
-St Louis College of Health Careers-Fenton's acceptance rate is ranked among the top community colleges in Missouri with low acceptance rates.
+The acceptance rate of St Louis College of Health Careers-Fenton is 100%, which is higher than the state average of 94%.

 What is St Louis College of Health Careers-Fenton's ranking?

-St Louis College of Health Careers-Fenton ranks among the top 20% of community college in Missouri for: Lowest acceptance rates and Percent of students receiving financial aid.
+St Louis College of Health Careers-Fenton ranks among the top 20% of community college in Missouri for: Percent of students receiving financial aid.

 Recent Articles